 For posted parking tickets, the rules are broadly similar but must include why the PCN has been posted and the date of the notice which must be the date it is posted.

 Reasons for appealing a parking ticket using mitigating circumstances

-When your appeal about a parking ticket is not upheld
+What to do if your parking ticket appeal is not upheld

 Councils must respond within 56 days of receiving your formal appeal otherwise the penalty is unenforceable.

-If your appeal is not upheld then you can go to tribunal.
+If your appeal against a parking ticket is not upheld then you can go to a tribunal.
 It is independent and you don’t even have to attend.
-You can request a telephone or personal hearing but usually a letter with all the evidence is fine.
-It isn’t like the Small Claims Court, it is free to attend.
-The adjudicator will not have seen anything of the case so ensure that you fully fill out the form that you will be sent and re send all the evidence you can fully fill out the form that you will be sent and re send all the evidence you can.
+You can request a telephone or personal hearing.
+Usually though a letter with all the evidence is fine.
+It isn’t like the Small Claims Court, and is free to attend.
+The adjudicator will not have seen anything about the case, so ensure that you fully fill out the form that you will be sent.
+Re send all the evidence you can..

 Loads more info on this at http://www.thecomplainingcow.co.uk/how-to-take-charge-of-council-parking-tickets/

 More details regarding clamping, private land and consumer laws, advice, stories and template letters for making effective complaints in most sectors.
 GET THE BOOK!
 How To Complain: The ESSENTIAL Consumer Guide to Getting REFUNDS, Redress and RESULTS!

 More stories and how to appeal a parking fine including parking ticket appeal letter templates are included in the book.